How To Build Core Values That Mean Something

 Then do it on purpose.

-That’s the first step to building a culture worth working in — and a company worth working for.
+That’s how you build a culture worth working in - and a company worth working for.

-[1] For more on Rockstars and Misfits (and a start-to-finish summary of the leadership alignment approach we use in our portfolio), pick up The Advantage by Patrick Lencioni.
-It’s probably my most-gifted book.
+[1] For more on Rockstars and Misfits (and a start-to-finish summary of the leadership alignment approach I use with my portfolio companies), pick up The Advantage by Patrick Lencioni.
+It’s one of my most-gifted books.